davidfowl/AspirePipelines/DOCKER_INSTALLATION_SPEC.md

 ## Overview

-This spec focuses on enhancing AspirePipelines with automatic Docker installation capabilities, similar to Kamal's approach of ensuring Docker is available on target servers before deployment.
+This spec focuses on enhancing AspirePipelines with automatic Docker installation capabilities to ensure Docker is available on target servers before deployment.

 ## Current State